deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 Leave the default install location unchanged.
 If for some reason you _must_ change it, make sure it contains only unaccentuated Latin characters and no spaces.
 In short, use only letters from A to Z with no accent (so no `à` `é` `ï` `ô` and the likes), and use hyphens `-` or underscores `_` rather than spaces.
-The rest of this page assumes that you installed MSYS2 in the default location, `C:\msys64`.
-If you run into any strange issues during installation (or at any later point), try disabling your antivirus software or adding the MSYS2 install location as an exception in its settings.
+The rest of this page assumes that you installed MSYS2 in the default location, `C:\msys64`.<br/>If you run into any strange issues during installation (or at any later point), try disabling your antivirus software or adding the MSYS2 install location as an exception in its settings.

 Uncheck the `Run MSYS2 now` option at the end of installation, or close the window that the installer opens.

 2. **Start MSYS2**

 The Windows Start menu will have several different shortcuts.
-Select the one which reads `MSYS2 CLANG64`.
+Select the one which reads `MSYS2 CLANG64`.<br/>
 ![MSYS2 environments in the Windows Start menu](/assets/vs-code-setup/msys2-env-shortcuts.png)

 The window that opens is called a "terminal" or a "console".
-You can type commands in there to interact with the MSYS2 environment.
-**Make sure** the prompt reads `CLANG64` in purple text.
+You can type commands in there to interact with the MSYS2 environment.<br/>**Make sure** the prompt reads `CLANG64` in purple text.
 If it says something else, you used the wrong shortcut.
 Close that terminal and start the correct one instead.

 3. **Update MSYS2**